-Over half (56%) have no relevant social care qualification.
+Over half (54%) have no relevant social care qualification.

-Only around one in five have a level 2 (22%) or 3 (18%) qualification.
+Only around one in five of direct care workers have a level 2 (22%) or 3 (18%) qualification.

 The Migration Advisory Committee report on the overall social care workforce reports that just over half of the adult social care workforce (53%) have a qualification at level 3 and above.
 However, this figure includes registered professionals and managers, and is still lower than the figure for all workers in the economy as whole, which stands at around two thirds (62%).